pablohpaul/maps/README.md

 # maps
-Example of maps made with Shiny and Leaflet
+Example of maps made with Shiny, Highcharter and Leaflet.
+Some code and some examples